-A New Harry Potter "History Of Magic" Book Is Coming To The U.S., And There's Going To Be An Exhibit To Match
+A New Harry Potter "History Of Magic" Book Is Coming — With An Exhibit To Match

 Another day, another addition to that stack of Harry Potter books.
 If you're the sort of Potterhead who is always looking forward to what new and exciting books and projects J.K.
 Rowling will be spearheading next, you're about to be having a very good morning.
 Because Scholastic has annonced the forthcoming publication of Harry Potter: A Journey Through a History of Magic, as well as the news that the British Library Exhibition, Harry Potter: A History of Magic, is finally coming stateside to celebrate the 20th anniversary of Harry Potter and the Sorcerer's Stone, at the New-York Historical Society in New York City.
 OK, we know you're excited, so let's get into the details.